Skip to main content

 It's equally important to know that a successful claim is usually characterized by proving that you:

-1. Witnessed or were a victim of some form of harassment or discrimination,
+1. Witnessed or were a victim of some form of harassment or discrimination;

-3. Were punished in some way because you participated in the protected activity.
+3. Were punished in some way because you participated in the protected activity

 Direct evidence includes written or verbal statements that an employee was fired for engaging in a protected activity.
 Circumstantial evidence is based on an inference that an employee's firing or punishment was a result of his or her participation in a protected activity.

-Regardless of whether your reviews indicate prejudice, it can always help to compare an employer's claim concerning why they fired you with what is reflected in your performance reviews.
-Perhaps, for example, your reviews indicate a history of positive performance, while your employer alleges otherwise in a response to your claim.
-If you have a record of excellent performance and if your employer is alleging otherwise in their response to your claim, your positive reviews could cast doubt on any notion that you were fired for underperformance.
+Performance reviews are often some of the most useful pieces of evidence in a retaliation claim.
+If you have a record of excellent performance and your employer is alleging otherwise in their response to your claim, your positive reviews could cast doubt on the notion that you were fired for underperformance.

 Learn More About Retaliation and Wrongful Termination: Call a Lawyer